blaise-io/braille-war/README.md

-# #00t
+# BrailleWar

-A shooter that takes place in your browser's address bar.
+A shooter for the visually impaired that takes place in your browser's address bar.